lolkatz/github-pages-with-jekyll/_posts/2022-05-28-northsec-hackademy.md

         die();
     }
 ````
-Let's query the table of that database (we can guess it's a PostgreSQL database from the user) using a built-in database table:
+Let's query the table of that database (we can guess it's a PostgreSQL database from the user) using a default database table:

 ![Server Side Request Forgery 102](/will-hack-for-coffee/assets/images/nsec2022/ssrf102.png)

-Then I used that parameter to get the flag:
+Then I used those parameters to get the flag:
 ````
 user=postgres&password=Let%26me%3Din&query=SELECT * from flag.flag_25bb3839f80731bb
 ````